heapsource/active_model_otp/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself as follows:

     $ gem install active_model_otp